-- (i) the transactions have been entered into in accordance with the relevant terms and conditions of the Contractual Arrangements; - (ii) no dividends or other distributions have been made by PTIR to the holders of its remaining shareholding which are not otherwise subsequently assigned or transferred to the Group; and - (iii) no new contracts were entered into, renewed or reproduced under any cloned arrangement as defined in the Prospectus during the year ended 31 December 2023.
+- (i) the transactions have been entered into in accordance with the relevant terms and conditions of the Contractual Arrangements; - (ii) no dividends or other distributions have been made by PTIR to the holders of its remaining shareholding which are not otherwise subsequently assigned or transferred to the Group; and - (iii) no new contracts were entered into, renewed or reproduced under any cloned arrangement as defined in the Prospectus during the year ended 31 December 2024.

 The Company has engaged its auditor to report on the continuing connected transactions in accordance with Practice Note 740 (Revised) "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
-The auditor has provided an unqualified letter to the Board containing their conclusion in relation to the continuing connected transactions for the year ended 31 December 2023 in accordance with rule 14A.56 of the Listing Rules.
-A copy of the auditor's letter has been provided by the Company to the Stock Exchange.
+The auditor has provided an unqualified letter to the Board containing their conclusion in relation to the continuing connected transactions for the year ended 31 December 2024 in accordance with rule 14A.56 of the Listing Rules.